borkdude/specter-cli/README.md

-For GraalVM we need to provide a reflection config that contains `clojure.lang.Equiv/equals` since the `path` macro generates code which does interop on this class.
-Since we need to do this interop at runtime, GraalVM needs a reflection config to be able to find the method.
+For GraalVM we need to provide a reflection config that contains `clojure.lang.Equiv/equals` since the `path` macro generates code which does interop on this class and this macro is expanded at runtime inside the SCI context.
 We also need to add `clojure.lang.Util` to SCI's `:classes` option for the same reason.

 ## Build